jasperzhang101/jasperzhang101/README.md

 ## I'm a Learning Developer!!

-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently working on an advanced Java Programm with functional GUI
 - 🙏 I'm striving to become a good Full-stack developer
 - ⚡ I love to draw, game and play terrible chess!
 - 🥅 2021 Goals: